Every individual comes to The City Mission facing a unique battle.

 The City Mission's campuses regularly host 110+ men at Crossroads Men's Crisis Center and 60+ women at Laura's Home Women's Crisis Center every night.
 When winter weather becomes life-threatening, we institute a no-turn-away policy.
 When men need a place of refuge from unbearable summer heat or toxic relationships, we open our day room.
 When women are fleeing domestic violence, we ensure they receive adequate attention and care in order to escape an abuser.
-While we do have a small number of spots for short terms stays (30 days or less), most guests choose to join our long-term program, which lasts a minimum of six months.
+While we do have a small number of spots for short terms stays (30 days or less), most guests choose to join our long-term program, which lasts a minimum of nine months.

 Help is only the beginning, and it’s the open door we offer to all individuals who are hurting and homeless in Cleveland.

 As a man or woman recovers from the circumstances that led him or her to The City Mission, each can turn their individual focus to renewal.
 While some who come to us experienced a single major event that led to their crisis, many of our guests have experienced years of trauma and poverty.
 Every individual in our program needs access to resources that will empower him or her to rebuild.